tikzit/tikzit/README.md

 To install Qt VS Tools in Visual Studio 2017, go to `Tools > Extensions and Updates`, then click "Online" in the sidebar and search for Qt.
 Configure your Qt install under `Qt VS Tools > Qt Options`.
 If you installed Qt using the Windows package above, the path to Qt is probably something like `C:\Qt\5.XXX\msvc2017_64`.
 Once that is done, open the `.pro` file in the TikZiT repo via `Qt VS Tools > Open Qt Project File`.

 The only dependency besides Qt itself is flex/bison, which is used to build the TikZ parser.
-The simplest way to install this is to download <a href="https://github.com/lexxmark/winflexbison">WinFlexBison</a>, then rename or copy `win_flex.exe` and `win_bison.exe` to `flex.exe` and `bison.exe` respectively, and make sure both are in your `%PATH%` so the build tools can find them.
+The simplest way to install this is to download <a href="https://github.com/lexxmark/winflexbison">WinFlexBison</a>, then make sure both are in your `%PATH%` so the build tools can find them.

 You can alternatively build from the command line with mingw or Visual Studio, and install necessary dependencies via <a href="https://chocolatey.org">Chocolatey</a>.
 This setup has been tested on Windows 10 with Visual Studio 2015 and Qt 5.11.1.
 After installing Qt 5.11 and Visual Studio, run the following commands in a `cmd` prompt: